MooersLab/MooersLab/README.md

 - [jupyterlabpymolpysnips](https://github.com/MooersLab/jupyterlabpymolpysnips) PyMOL Python snippets for use in JupyterLab with the jupyterlab-snippets extension.
 - [colabOpenSourcePyMOLpySnips](https://github.com/MooersLab/colabOpenSourcePyMOLpySnips) PyMOL Python snippets for use in Colab with open source PyMOL.
 - [colabPyMOLpySnips](https://github.com/MooersLab/colabPyMOLpySnips) PyMOL Python snippets for use in Colab with the incentive PyMOL.
+- [PyMOL wall hangings](https://github.com/MooersLab/PyMOLwallhangings) Protocol for making oversized images to be framed and hung on the wall.

 ### Structure-based Drug Design